gkjpettet/strike3/README.md

 - `{{nextPage}}`: The URL to the next page in a paginated list of posts
 - `{{prevPage}}`: The URL to the previous page in a paginated list of posts

+It is worth noting that the value returned to the template of `{{content}}` can be modified on list pages if the `longPost` variable in the frontmatter of a post is set to `true`.
+If this is the case then a shortened summary of the post will be returned instead of the full contents on list pages only.
+This is useful if the post is either very long or perhaps contains lots of images that you don't want to be displayed on the post listing page.

 ### Archive variables
 - `{{archives.months}}`: HTML list of your site’s content by month (e.g. Jan)
 - `{{archives.longMonths}}`: HTML list of your site’s content by month (e.g. January)